 - Punitive damages.
 Judges sometimes award extra compensation to punish grossly negligent or intentionally reckless defendants.
 Most states have limits on how much you may receive in punitive damages.

 Ultimately, one of your best assets in any construction defect lawsuit will be a qualified, experienced attorney.
-The team at Ragain & Cook P.C. is fully committed to helping our clients maximize their recovery after suffering damages.
+The team at Heenan & Cook, PLLC. is fully committed to helping our clients maximize their recovery after suffering damages.
 Let us know if you have any questions about a construction defect, or if you wish to schedule a consultation.